hoanganhngo610/PulseTherapy-VN-ICUThuDuc/README.md

 @unpublished{2021pt-vn-icuthuduc,
-      title={High dose Methylprednisolone pulse therapy as a treatment for severe COVID-19 patients: results from a prospective observational study}, author={Nghia Thinh Bui and Hoang Anh Ngo and Minh Nhat Huynh and Nguyen Huy Do Tran and Thu-Anh Nguyen}, year={2021},
+      title={High dose Methylprednisolone pulse therapy as a treatment for severe COVID-19 patients: results from a prospective observational study}, author={Thinh N. Bui and Hoang-Anh Ngo and Nhat M. Huynh and Nguyen-Huy Do-Tran and Lac Duy Le and Thu-Anh Nguyen}, year={2021},
       month={10}
 }